-A program that analyzes artifacts (e.g. documents) and infers information about them, and which implements the UIMA Analysis Engine interface Specification.
-It does not matter how the program is built, with what framework or whether or not it contains component ("sub") Analysis Engines.
+A program that analyzes artifacts (e.g. documents) and infers information about them, and which implements the UIMA interface Specification.
+It does not matter how the program is built, with what framework or whether or not it contains (sub)components.